 The Birchtree Center is an expanding not-for-profit organization based in Newington, NH, that provides year-round educational services to students with autism.
 The Birchtree Center offers comprehensive training and supervision within a supportive educational team environment.

-Full-time staff receive an AMAZING benefit package including: free health, dental and long-term disability insurance for all staff members; 5 weeks of paid vacation; and another 8 days of personal/vacation time.
-A 401K plan and other benefits are also available.
+Full-time staff receive an AMAZING benefit package including: free dental and long-term disability insurance; a very low-cost health plan; 5 weeks of paid vacation; and more earned time off.
+A 401K plan and other benefits are also available..